 In May 2006 the all-browns were accepted by the DGSA as a breed under the name Australian Brown.

 HEAD (skull eyes, ears, mouth, nostrils):Head slender and medium length, facial line straight, dished or slightly raised bridge.
 Eyes full and set well apart.
 Ears neat to long, erect and pointing slightly forward.Polled or neatly disbudded.
 Side profile should show no tendency to undershot or overshot jaw.

 BACKLINE: Back strong, straight and rising to the hips or horizontal.

 FOREQUARTERS: Withers fine and high, blending smoothly and finely into shoulders.
 Chest wide and deep in bucks, showing medium width and depth in does.

 UDDER: Back attachment high and broad.
 Fore attachment carried well forward and blending smoothly into abdomen.
 Not pendulous or unduly divided.
 Showing good capacity.
 Skin brown to soft brown-black, softly textured.

 TEATS: Of adequate size for ease of hand milking, well attached and distinct from the udder.
 Set well apart, pointing slightly forward and down, not outward.
 Allowing good milk flow.

-Parrot mouth.
-Obviously undershot jaw.
+DISQUALIFICATIONS: Obviously undershot or overshot jaw (side profile).
 Wry face.
 Double orifices.
 Double or supernumerary teats.
 Patches of other than main body colour.
 Black coat.
 Grey underbelly.
 Pendulous ears.
-Any white Swiss markings or facial strip.
+Any white “Swiss” markings or facial stripes.
 Undescended testicle(s) or one testicle only.Patches on barrel larger than a 10cent coin.